Etrama/oops-for-data-scientists/oops-for-data-scientists.md

 Though it is probably best to use the "self" keyword, as it is the convention and might confuse other people who are reading your code.
 Code is read more than it is written, so better follow the convention that helps readability.
-Let's make the Pokemon class a little more fun by randomly allowing created pokemons (pokemon objects) tp be shiny.
+Let's make the Pokemon class a little more fun by randomly allowing created pokemons (pokemon objects) to be shiny.
 Then we'll jump into Inheritance.

 ```python